Pete Williams (footballer): Playing career

 Williams started out playing football as a 14 year old and turned out at youth level for Llandudno Junction, Llandudno Junction and Conwy United.
 He played in the Rhyl team that won the Welsh Amateur Cup in 1973.

 Williamns then signed for Preston North End under the management of Bobby Charlton, playing alongside the likes of Nobby Stiles, Francis Burns, Mark Lawrenson, David Sadler and Tony Morley.
 With first team opportunities limited he joined Telford United, and although mainly an understudy to Kevin Charlton, he was part of several good cup runs including the 1985 FA Cup team that played against Everton.

 Coaching career

-Initially becoming a goalkeeping coach at Non-League Shifnall Town and later moved on to similar roles at Northampton Town, Wolverhampton Wanderers and Shrewsbury Town.
+Initially becoming a goalkeeping coach at Non-League Shifnal Town and later moved on to similar roles at Northampton Town, Wolverhampton Wanderers and Shrewsbury Town.
 He also spent a brief spell as a guest trainer for S.S.
 Lazio before working under Chris Kamara at Bradford City.